A couple of days ago I had to write the most tricky article ever.

 - Do you know someone who is an expert in the field you’re writing about?
 Take notes, so when you’re stuck in your research, you can ask this person for help.

-In the end, it’s up to you where you want to go and seek knowledge!
+Ultimately, it’s up to you where you want to go and seek knowledge!

 6. Find the answers to your questions